 In summary, Mr Hart complained (amongst other things) that his former wife should not receive all of her divorce settlement money due from the award the judge had made due to the fact that she was living with another man.
 He believed that the trial judge’s finding after a 20 year marriage that; “I do not consider that the presence of [the new partner] in the life of Mrs Hart should in any way diminish her needs” was wrong and the fact of the relationship should not have been ignored.

 Mrs Hart countered that, after more than 20 years of marriage, she was “anxious to remain financially independent”.
 She gave evidence at the final hearing that she cherished her independence and didn’t want to effectively be forced to have to rely on another man for money anymore to maintain her lifestyle and that she had no current intention to marry.

-The President of the Family Division Sir James Munby heard the renewed application for permission to appeal but agreed with the trial judge’s decision upholding the original award.
+The President of the Family Division, Sir James Munby, heard the renewed application for permission to appeal but agreed with the trial judge’s decision upholding the original divorce settlement award.

 Was the judge right to allow Mrs Hart to have a right to independent living without calling on the wealth of her new partner?

 Mr Hart had sought to rely on what had been said in another leading High Court case on the issue;

 “(new) Relationships like this always are a significant fly in the ointment in the assessment of need.
 One cannot make assumptions, if it is not full blown cohabitation akin to marriage, that it will grow into that, because if it does not the wife may be left stranded…if the assumption is wrongly made.
 On the other hand, if one makes a needs assessment on the basis that she is a single woman and she soon cohabits, then the paying party in the ancillary relief proceeding can rightfully feel significantly aggrieved.”

 Reading this, it is understandable why Mr Hart may have been confused by what he saw as conflicting judgments.